 Antisocial behaviour (ASB) is any aggressive, intimidating or destructive act that impacts on another person’s quality of life.

-Depending on the nature of the behaviour, it can be dealt with by the police or Antisocial Behaviour Team at your local council.
+Depending on the nature of the behaviour, it can be dealt with by the police or the antisocial behaviour team at your local council.

 In an emergency, call 999.